Azure/AzOps/docs/wiki/Prerequisites.md

 - Assign Azure `Owner` role at the required scope to the Service Principal/Managed Identity
 - Add Service Principal/Managed Identity to Azure AD `Directory Readers` role

+> Note: Listing Management groups requires that the Azure Resource Provider [Microsoft.Management](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers#management-resource-providers) is [registered in the Azure Subscription](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) where AzOps is initialized, this will occur automatically if the Service Principal for AzOps have the correct permissions.
+Otherwise the Microsoft.Management provider will have to be registered manually.
+The permission to register Resource providers are included in the Owner and Contributor roles.

 The Azure Active Directory [Directory Readers](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#directory-readers) role is required to discover Azure 'roleAssignments'.
 These permissions are used to enrich data around the role assignments with additional Azure AD context such as `ObjectType` and Azure AD object `DisplayName`.

 > Theses steps require PowerShell 7 and _Az.Accounts_, _Az.Resources_, _Microsoft.Graph.Applications_ and _Microsoft.Graph.Identity.DirectoryManagement_ modules, they will be installed.